saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 ### Start the Tunnel

 Sauce Connect tunnels are initiated from the client side to allow applications behind a firewall to communicate and test on the Sauce Labs Cloud.
-Start by going to the **Tunnels** tab in the Sauce Labs app.
+Start by going to the **Tunnels** tab in Sauce Labs.

 <img src="assets/5.03C.png" alt="Tunnels Menu" width="250"/>